google/tachometer/README.md

 You can also use the `--package-version` flag to specify a version to swap in from the command-line, with format `[label=]package@version`.
-Note that the advanced git install configuration is not supported from the commandline:
+Note that the advanced git install configuration is not supported from the command line:

 ```
 tach mybench.html \